 - Investor sentiment

-Inflation is not a problem albeit currently above the 2% target.
-The Fed is engaged in QT and raising rates, but their action is consistent with the currency US economy.
-We do have concerns on the impact of dollar shortages to the rest of the world.
-The prospects of a recession are low although many view that we are ion the late stages of the expansion and market cycle.
-Investor sentiment is not at extreme although we are watching closely the credit cycle.
+Inflation is not a problem, albeit currently above the 2% target.
+The Fed is engaged in QT and raising rates, but their action is consistent with the currency of the US economy.
+We are concerned about the impact of dollar shortages on the rest of the world.
+The recession prospects are low, although many believe we are in the late stages of the expansion and market cycle.
+Investor sentiment is not extreme, although we closely watch the credit cycle.
 Valuations are not at extremes, but there should be concerns that forward earnings may not be able to maintain current high levels.

-Checklists can come in many forms: what are current conditions, what are potential excesses, or what are risks that have not been realized.
-A current market environment assessment does not appear stormy.
+Checklists can come in many forms: What are current conditions, potential excesses, or risks that have not been realized?
+A recent market environment assessment does not appear stormy.